Peterlollo/node-stripe/README.md

 -From root directory in terminal, run <npm install>
 -From root directory in terminal, run <nodemon server/server.js> or <node server/server.js>
 -Point your browser to the address: http://localhost:8000

+#Upon Successful Submission of User Trip
+-User Trip Object will print to the console